00d/dnd3.5e-srd/002-md/EpicFeats.md

 **Normal:** Without this feat, a creature making an attack as part of a Flyby Attack maneuver provokes attacks of opportunity as normal from moving out of squares threatened by its target.

-IMPROVED MULTIATTACK \[GENERAL\]
+### Improved Multiattack [General]

 **Prerequisite:** Three or more natural weapons, Multiattack

-**Benefit: **The creature's secondary attacks with natural weapons have no penalty.
+**Benefit:** The creature's secondary attacks with natural weapons have no penalty.
 They still add only one-half the creature's Strength bonus, if any, to damage dealt.

 **Normal:** Without this feat, the creature's secondary natural attacks have a --5 penalty (or a --2 penalty if it has the Multiattack feat).

-IMPROVED MULTIWEAPON FIGHTING \[GENERAL\]
+### Improved Multiweapon Fighting [General]

 **Prerequisites**: Dex 15, three or more arms, Multiweapon Fighting, base attack bonus +9.